 Born: 1887, St. Clement’s, Ipswich.

-Died: 11th September 1914; age 27; Died of Wounds received on the same date – at Nantes.
+Died: 11th September 1914; age 27; Died of Wounds received towards the end of the retreat on the same date – at Nantes.

 Employed: as an Attendance Officer at London County Council.